andreamr78/bumblebee/README.md

 See more about this license here, [MIT](https://mit-license.org/?form=MG0AV3)

 ## Questions
-For any questions or comments, please feel free to contact me us GitHub.
+For any questions or comments, please feel free to contact us GitHub.
 You can also find more of our work at [RodMP-Creative](https://github.com/RodMP-Creative), [andreamr78](https://github.com/andreamr78), [mikealiaga](https://github.com/mikealiaga), [GusCastMorf](https://github.com/GusCastMorf).